railaru/nvim-typescript-setup/README.md

 - yi{ yank everything between {}
 - ya( yank everything between and around ()
 - yi{ yank everything between and around {}
 - viw select the whole word, regardless of where the pointer is.
+By the way, while selected clicking k or j will move the line up or down.

 ### Insert mode
 - `i` enable insert mode